 It's 1926 and when the sun goes down, 131st Street comes alive at Singleton's, an underground speakeasy run by a young Nadine.
 Though she was once primly behaved, as one of Manhattan's few Black debutantes, Nadine is now, to her mother's great dismay, a bootlegging hedonist in men's clothes, and the life of the clandestine party scene--but it all comes crashing down when her lover's body turns up dead on the club's doorstep.
 Frantic with grief but equally desperate to protect her speakeasy, she arranges for the body to be moved, setting off a chain of events that will shape the rest of her life.

 As the search for the killer heats up, Nadine's not the only one with secrets.
-Her brother and business partner, is scarred from the war and wetting his beak in more ways than one.
+Her brother and business partner is scarred from the war and wetting his beak in more ways than one.
 A crooked detective is desperate to solve the case to protect his reputation.
-A wealthy white woman is claiming to speak for the dead.
 A thief is stealing names and trying them on for size.
+An old sweetheart is caught at the crossroads as queer soirées and high society collide.
 And as Nadine's dreams fall to pieces, she just wants to understand how everything went so wrong.

 Taut, twisty, and sophisticated, Strivers brings to life a glittering, Gatsby-esque world--and its shadows--as it asks how identity is made, how it can be transformed, and how we might bring our secrets into the light of day.